actano/lake-rules/make/coverage.md

         test:
             assets: [...]

 Test Assets which will be copied to the instrumented directory tree.
+Assets can be arbitrary files which are needed to run the tests.

+#### Example
+    server:
+        scripts:
+            files: ['server.coffee', 'lib.coffee']

+        test:
+            unit: ['test/unit_test.coffee']
+            integration: ['test/integration_test.coffee']
+            exports: ['test/test_helper.coffee']
+            assets: ['test/data/test_data.bin']

+In this example there are two source files which build the REST-API of the feature.
+The REST-API part of the feature will be tested with an unit and an integration test.
+An export and an asset are declared which are used by the tests of this feature and/or tests in other features in the project.